CreateRemoteThread/sparkgap/README.md

 - support/*, a single support package for FI and SCA
 - experiments/*, in-progress and successful attacks
 - docs/*, self-contained markdown documentation
+- fpga/*, the source code + bitstream for a TriggerBuddy (for Arty A7 35T variant)

+These tools should be used in a workflow.
+A quick start workflow is documented [here](docs/quickstart.md), and more documentation can be found in the docs/* folder.

 The code is provided as-is, pull requests welcome :)